Autotopagnosia: Causes

 Due to the subjective nature of autotopagnosia, there are many hypotheses presented as to the underlying causation.
 Since the condition by definition is an inability to recognize the human body and its parts, the disorder could stem from a language deficit specific to body parts.
 On the other hand, the patient could have a disrupted body image or a variation of the inability to separate parts from whole.
 It is also believed that autotopagnosia has multiple underlying causes that cannot be categorized as either language-specific or body-image-specific.
 The rarity of autotopagnosia, frequently combined with the manifestation of other psychoneurological disorders, makes the prime cause extremely difficult to study.
 In many cases, one of these accompanying conditions—often aphasia—could be masking the patient's autotopagnosia altogether.

 Brain Lesions

 Although it is still unclear what precise deficits in brain function cause the symptoms of autotopagnosia, the location of brain damage is not as ambiguous.
 Autotopagnosia is most often attributed to lesions in the parietal lobe of the left hemisphere of the brain.
 However, it is also believed that the disorder can be caused by general brain damage as well.
 Many different types of brain lesions can cause autotopagnosia; however, neoplastic lesions seem to be the most common.
 "Pure" autotopagnosia is often seen with smaller lesions, as larger lesions tend to create other unseen deficits that can confuse or mask the appearance of the symptoms of autotopagnosia—such as aphasia, as discussed above.

-The parietal lobe is involved in the integration of sensory information and visuospatial processing.
-The left parietal lobe, specifically, is important to the understanding of language and mathematics, and has a more prominent role for right handed people.